sjlynch/study-buddy/README.md

 A: Yes, but document why you chose them.

 **Q: The context is too large for my prompt, what should I do?**
 A: This is intentional!
 Show us how you handle this challenge.
+The PDF adds extra complexity here.

+**Q: How should I handle both JSON and PDF content?**
+A: That's up to you!
+Show us your approach to combining multiple context sources.

 ## 🎉 Submission